UncleSam1966/Tailscale-Setup/README.md

-# tch-tailscale
+# tailscale-setup
-A tutorial to install Tailscale on Technicolour routers (Tested on Technicolour DJA0230 & DJA0231)
+A tutorial to install Tailscale on Technicolour routers (Tested on Technicolour DJA0230, DJA0231, CobraXh amd GL.iNet Mango GL-MT300N-V2)

 The need for me came about when I discovered my parent's device was behind a CG-NAT and was therefore unable to remotely access their network for unattended troubleshooting puroses.

 Thanks to [Will Angley's](https://willangley.org/how-i-set-up-tailscale-on-my-wifi-router/) post and [ItsAllTooMuch4Me](https://github.com/seud0nym/tch-gui-unhide) for his excelllent work on the tch-gui-unhide and other utilities, I was able to convert Will's very helpful blog to a set of scripts to automate the install, update, regress and removal of the Tailscale application on the Technicolour routers.
 I've currently only tested this on the DJA0231 successfully.

-## Firmware Applicability
+## Firmware Applicability (Technicolor)

-For firmware 20.3.c. only.
+For firmware 20.3.c. and above only.

 Other firmware may not been compiled with TUN support in the kernel, and therefore VPN tunnels cannot be created.
 To check if your firmware does have TUN support run ```zcat /proc/config.gz | grep CONFIG_TUN``` and if it returns ```CONFIG_TUN=y``` then you can potentially install Tailscale.

-## Prerequisites
+## Prerequisites (Technicolor)

 Install / update System CA Certificates either manually: